Habraken/cariboulite/ADDITIONAL-README.md

 C0 C0 C0 C4 C0 FA C0 E6  C0 30 C0 22 C0 C0 C0 CC  |  .........0."....
 05-01 14:00:45.055   644   648 E CARIBOULITE Radio cariboulite_radio_read_samples@cariboulite_radio.c:1276 SMI data synchronization failed
 ```

-This is caused by the Pi0 not beeing able to handle 4 MSPS.
-During the configuration of SoapyRemote or SDR++ server we shall chnage this to 2 MSPS.
+>~~~This is caused by the Pi0 not being able to handle 4 MSPS.
+During the configuration of SoapyRemote or SDR++ server we shall change this to 2 MSPS.~~~

+>I have just discovered that this behaviour is in fact due to a defective cariboulite board.
+It appears to function normally until you try to start the smi stream.
+Wait on feedback fromCaribouLabs.
+(May 1st 2025)

+> Also the Pi0 can do 4 MSPS if the data type is set CS8 instead of CS16 or CF32.

 ###Increase the swapfile size
 During the SDR++ build `make` ran out of memory.
 Hence I increased the swap file from 512 to 1024.